cure53/DOMPurify/README.md

 [![NPM](https://nodei.co/npm/dompurify.png)](https://nodei.co/npm/dompurify/)

-**Please Note:** *On Chrome 77 and newer, Trusted Types are now enabled by default.
-Please [check here](#what-about-dompurify-and-trusted-types) to learn how to elegantly handle this.*

 DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.

 It's also very simple to use and get started with.
-DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 1.0.11.
+DOMPurify was [started in February 2014](https://github.com/cure53/DOMPurify/commit/a630922616927373485e0e787ab19e73e3691b2b) and, meanwhile, has reached version 2.0.0.

+**Note:** *Version 2.0.0 was released to clean up the unfortunate situation with Chrome 77 and unexpected return values of type* `TrustedHTML`*.
+Now our library behaves as expected and offers a new configuration flag to manually activate Trusted Type support.*

 DOMPurify is written in JavaScript and works in all modern browsers (Safari, Opera (15+), Internet Explorer (10+), Edge, Firefox and Chrome - as well as almost anything else using Blink or WebKit).
 It doesn't break on MSIE6 or other legacy browsers.
 It either uses [a fall-back](#what-about-older-browsers-like-msie8) or simply does nothing.